 Lisbon’s largest rooftop is now open

-IDB Rooftop is the largest rooftop in the city and, if you haven’t seen it yet, you really don’t know what you’re missing and how many things you can do there.
+The IDB Rooftop is the largest rooftop in the city and, if you haven’t visited it yet, you really don’t know what you’re missing and how many things you can do there.
 It’s undoubtedly the best and most fun place to take the little ones.

 Have you heard about the Portuguese Navy’s plans?